 But how do we silence those plaguing voices in our mind that swirl around with “what if” while stirring up that sickening fear deep in our gut that spreads across our chest with a vice-like grip and paralyzes us with haunting scenarios?

-5 Steps to Win the Battle For Your Mind
+5 Steps For Winning the Battle in Your Mind

 If we ever hope to be victorious Christians…

 If we ever hope to win even one battle in our life…

 If we ever hope to mature as believers…